 If you or your child has warts on the bottom of your feet, call our office for an appointment.
 We recommend that you don’t try to treat them with over-the-counter kits, which can be expensive, ineffective and can damage useful skin cells.

-If there is a cluster of warts or they are large in size, we can use a combination of topical, oral medications and laser therapy, along with scraping.
+If there is a cluster of warts or they are large in size, we can use a combination of topical, oral medications and laser therapy, along with trimming.

 - Wear flip flops around the pool deck and in locker rooms and showers.